-This article will provide you with helpful information to cut not only cost, but also labor for your plastic laminate countertop project.
+This article will provide you with helpful information to cut not only the cost but also labor for your plastic laminate countertop project.
 Laminates are retailed in a wide variety of styles for many different purposes.

 The general process for manufacturing laminate plastics is to add a resin to multiple paper layers which are subsequently bonded together into a hard surface.
 Read this article for advice on preparing the work area, sizing and laying laminates, and completing the countertop project.